Matrix calculation with NumPy

 [1 1 1 1 1]

-With the empty() method, we can create arrays with the desired dimensions, but they are randomly initialized.
+With the empty() method, you can create arrays with the dimensions you desire, but they are initialized randomly.

 arr = np.empty((6, 3))